GarjeRohan/Physical-Design-using-open-source-EDA-tools/README.md

 <!---
-your comment goes here
+your comment gojes here
-and here
+and her
--->

 create_clock -name clk -period 2.5 -waveform {0 1.25} [get_ports clk] <br/>
 Save and close the above file <br/>
 leafpad prelayout_sta.conf <br/>
 Type below lines in prelayout_sta.conf file which you have just opened above <br/>
 read_liberty /usr/local/share/qflow/tech/osu018/osu018_stdcells.lib <br/>
 read_verilog synthesis/picorv32.rtlnopwr.v <br/>
 link_design picorv32 <br/>
 read_sdc picorv32.sdc <br/>
 report_checks <br/>
 Save and close the above file <br/>
 Now type below command <br/>
 sta prelayout_sta.conf <br/>
 What is the SLACK value you see? <br/>
 around -0.56ns <br/>
 Repeat all steps in D4SK2 - MCQ11 <br/>
 NOTE - If you have already done that, then you will see below 'sta' terminal like below <br/>
 % <br/>
 Type below command <br/>
 report_checks -digits 4 <br/>
 What is the data arrival time? <br/>
 around 2.9001ns <br/>
 Repeat all steps in D4SK2 - MCQ12 <br/>
 What is data required time ? <br/>
 around 2.3389ns <br/>
 Perform all steps in D4SK2 - MCQ11 <br/>
 You are now at below "sta" terminal <br/>
 % <br/>
 Type below command in terminal <br/>
 set_propagated_clock [all_clocks] <br/>
 report_checks <br/>
+-->
 <!---
 What is the SLACK value after clock propagation ? <br/>
 around -0.68ns <br/>
 Perform all steps in D4SK4 - MCQ2 <br/>
 What is launch clock network delay? <br/>
 Hint - Scroll a little up at the beginning of report after "report_checks" command.
 There is line after "clock clk (rise edge)" <br/>
 0.58ns <br/>
 1.Perform all steps in D4SK4 - MCQ3 <br/>
 What is the capture clock network delay? <br/>
 Hint - Look in the same report for the line "clock clk (rise edge)" <br/>
 around 0.56ns <br/>

 -->